mlg87/pr-reviewer-slack-notify-action/README.md

 # PR Reviewer Slack Notify Action

-This action will post a message to a channel in Slack @ing the requested reviewers when a PR is opened.
-This is very easy to set up, but will require you to create an app in Slack as well where you can create incoming webhooks for your desired destinations.
+This action posts a message to a Slack channel @ing the requested reviewers after all required CI/CD checks have passed on a PR.
+The action polls until checks complete, ensuring reviewers are only notified when code is ready for review.
+This is easy to set up, but requires creating a Slack app with bot permissions.

 ## Setting up the Slack app